 Between the villages of Duck and Corolla is the pristine marsh of the Pine Island Audubon Sanctuary.
 Miles of secluded water trails make this arguably the most intricate marsh maze on the Outer Banks (8 square miles).
 The National Audubon Society has preserved a piece of the Outer Banks as it was before man arrived.
 In their goal to save wildlife habitat they have also created a kayaker’s dream.
 One of the unique features of this tour is the solitude you will experience.
 Coastal Kayak has partnered with the National Audubon Society to offer this exclusive tour of one of the Outer Banks least traveled and most sought after wildlife sanctuaries.
 The tour starts with a 10 minute walk down the Audubon trail to the location of our kayaks.
 From here your guide will lead you into the maze of islands through which only he or she knows the way.

-Tours are permitted from April through the first week of September and depart from the Pine Island Audubon Center in the mornings and a few hours before sunset.
+Tours are permitted from April through September and depart from the Pine Island Audubon Center in the mornings and a few hours before sunset.
 We are offering a 2 1/2 hour kayak tour which cost $60 per adult and $35 per child and a 2 hour stand up paddle board tour which cost $75 per person.

 Kitty Hawk Woods Coastal Reserve is one of few remaining maritime forests in the world.
 Over 1800 acres are protected providing a vital habitat for various migratory birds, mammals and reptiles.
 This tour meanders up Ginguite creek which is lined with loblolly pine and twisted live oak draped in Spanish moss.
 This sheltered creek remains very calm on even the windiest of days making it ideal for the first time kayaker or someone looking for a very relaxed nature filled tour.
 The northern route takes you into the heart of the maritime forest all the way to a covered bridge (the bridge to nowhere).
 This bridge was actually built by a developer who was poised to develop this desirable land.
 The Nature Conservancy purchased this property after the developer went into bankruptcy.
 Thanks to the acquisition, bald eagle and osprey, two formerly endangered species, have begun to nest here again.
 In season (March – August), osprey sightings are a daily occurrence.
 Eagle sighting are less common, but have been on the rise since we started our tours here in 1999.
 Tours of Kitty Hawk’s Maritime Forest and Marsh run from March through December.
 Duration of tour is about 2.5 hours.
 This tour meets at the Dare County boat ramp on Bob Perry Rd. in the morning and a few hours before sunset at a cost of $40 per adult and $35 per child.

-From here you may drive in our van for $5 per person on all morning tours (except Thursdays).
+From here you may ride in our van for $10 per person on all morning tours (except Thursdays).
 For all afternoon tours, there is a van option for $10 per person which includes a bear tour by van after the conclusion of the kayak tour.